 Develop a Common Language

 Products (and teams that create them) are wildly complex.
-As consultants, it’s our job to balance staying true to the brand while, in the same breath, tailoring new processes to fit the needs of our client.
+As design and development consultants, it’s our job to balance staying true to the brand while, in the same breath, tailoring new processes to fit the needs of our client.
 Staying consistent by way of presentation formats and delivery methods is expected, but be open to evolving and advancing practices if the project or deliverable calls for it.
 We all create this language together, ensuring it’s highly adaptable and constantly being improved upon over time.

 - Feature documentation – As designers, we document as many functional and interactive details as possible when we deliver a feature.
 This process helps to inform not only the architects and developers who are responsible for the build, but also for teammates picking up work in the future.
 For a recent team, we delivered an interactive cover sheet in Zeplin that is linkable to subsequent screens.